 That’s why you need an IP audit.
-It creates and inventory of your IP assets, and includes verifying the the types of IP, registration status, where and how it’s being used, any outstanding issues, such as upcoming fee payments or pending litigation, and what legal or other issues must be fixed.
+It creates and inventory of your IP assets, and includes verifying the types of IP, registration status, where and how it’s being used, any outstanding issues, such as upcoming fee payments or pending litigation, and what legal or other issues must be fixed.
 An IP audit is even more important for non-registered IP, such as trade secrets and professional know-how, as it is the only way to package and track your IP for licensing or sales.

 If intellectual property is your only asset, it’s even more critical that you complete the IP due diligence process and prepare an IP audit report.
-When potential licensees, investors or an M&A partner is interested, you’re prepared to give them the information they require to assess the risk, value and ROI of the transaction.
+When potential licensees, investors or an M&A partner is interested, you’re ready to give them the information they need to assess the risk, value and ROI of the transaction.